vdemeester/blog/linux/debian/squeeze-notes.md

 ---

-Here is a few notes I took when installing and using [Debian](http://debian.org) GNU/Linux distrutions in its `6.0` version, named Squeeze.
+Here is a few notes I took when installing and using [Debian](http://debian.org) GNU/Linux distribution in its `6.0` version, named Squeeze.

 # First step after installation

-First thing first, I want to keep history of changes in my `/etc` folder using a distributed version controle, like [Git](http://git-scm.com).
+First thing first, I want to keep history of changes in my `/etc` folder using a distributed version control, like [Git](http://git-scm.com).
 And there is a wonderful piece of software for that : [etckeeper](http://joeyh.name/code/etckeeper/).

     # apt-get install etckeeper

 On Debian it depends on `git` so it will automatically install `git` and `git-core` package.
-At the end of the installation, a git repository is initialized and everything in `/etc` is added and commited.
+At the end of the installation, a git repository is initialized and everything in `/etc` is added and committed.
 The next thing I do is to disable the _daily autocommit_ by uncomment the line `AVOID_DAILY_AUTOCOMMITS=1`.
 Finally, I do setup remotes that point to my personal(s) git repository and push to it, just in case ; It could serve as backup __and__ I might want to checkout it for future